 The Quickest Glosssary Ever

 Okay, this admittedly is a hyperbolic name.
-The other techniques may in fact be easier and faster for you.
+Other techniques may in fact be easier and faster for you.
 The purpose of this page and the exercise it describes really is to demonstrate that there is nothing 'magical' about glossaries.

 And there are circumstances where this indeed is the best approach.